 While there have been times they didn’t want to be from a different culture and just wanted to be part of our family, I have shown them that their WHOLE story matters.
 It is part of who they are.

-The other night in the Intentional Parent Coaching Group, we wer talking all about honoring cultural and racial differences within an adoptive or foster family.
+The other night in CONNECT, we were talking all about honoring cultural and racial differences within an adoptive or foster family.

 Our guest speaker, Rachel Garlinghouse, is a mom of four children, all of whom were adopted domestically and transracially at birth.
 Her decade's worth of experience has been shared on CNN, NPR, MSNBC, and CBS, and she's reached millions of readers with her articles on race, adoption, and health.
 She is the author of six books, including The Hopeful Mom's Guide to Adoption: The Wit and Wisdom You Need for the Journey.
 Rachel is a woman of faith, type 1 diabetic, and breast cancer survivor who loves French fries, kitchen dance parties, and rocking a top knot.
 Rachel and her husband of fifteen years live with their children just outside St. Louis.
 Keep up with their family's adventures on their blog, Instagram, Facebook, Twitter, and Pinterest.